-- 39. The Council will ensure that its borrowing, private financing and partnership arrangements are negotiated, structured and documented, and the maturity profile of the monies so raised are managed, with a view to minimising the need to refinance and, if refinancing is unavoidable, obtaining terms which are competitive and as favourable to the Council as can reasonably be achieved in the light of market conditions prevailing at the time. - 40.
-It will actively manage its relationships with its counterparties in these transactions in such a manner as to secure this objective, and will avoid over reliance on any one source of funding if this might jeopardise achievement of the above. - 41.
+- 40. The Council will ensure that its borrowing, private financing and partnership arrangements are negotiated, structured and documented, and the maturity profile of the monies so raised are managed, with a view to managing refinancing risk and obtaining terms which are competitive and as favourable to the Council as can reasonably be achieved in the light of market conditions prevailing at the time.
+It will manage the profile of its maturing debt such that excessive refinancing is not required in any one financial year. - 41.
+It will actively manage its relationships with its counterparties in these transactions in such a manner as to secure this objective, and will avoid over reliance on any one source of funding if this might jeopardise achievement of the above. - 42.
 The maturity structure and prevailing interest rates are monitored by the Senior Accountant (Pensions & Treasury Management) in line with the limits set in the treasury management indicators, and regular reports are made to the Treasury Management Group.

-42. Legal and regulatory risk
+43. Legal and regulatory risk